esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/getlastposition.md

 xPlayer.getLastPosition()
 ```

-This functins gets the last position of stuff.
+This returns returns the last position of the player.
+Should not be used